-Surviving Special Assets: What Business Borrowers Should Know About Their Bank’s Workout Group
+Surviving Special Assets: What Businesses Should Know About Their Bank’s Loan Workout Group

 Few business events are more jarring than being notified that your company’s lender has moved you to Special Assets.
 Owners and managers soon realize that the company’s survival hinges on the results of a demanding and confusing process, just at a time when they need to be entirely focused on running the business.